Online Poker Tournaments | Poker Strategy Sit N Go Strategy

 As you can see, increasing the pre-flop bet by just 150 chips leads to a pot size jump of 2400 by the river.
 Keeping the raise small pre-flop has risked less chips, those times you find yourself behind in the hand you will still have a enough chips to make a comeback!

-Pot control in small ball poker often necessitates checking at some point in the hand.
+Pot control in small ball poker often requires checking at some point during the hand.
 This is most important when you are in a ‘Way Ahead / Way Behind’ situation.
 An example would be holding a pocket pair when an ace flops.
 Here you are either favorite in the hand (your opponent holds a lower pair) or drawing to just 2 outs for trips (when your opponent holds an ace).

 If you continuation bet on the flop and are called a small-ball approach would be to check behind from position on the turn.
 You have actually achieved two objectives.
 Firstly keeping the pot small to lower your risk when behind.
 Secondly you may induce a river bluff from an opponent with hands you can beat.
 If you had bet out you could easily have faced a re-raise you did not want to call.
 The small-ball approach has kept your risk low and given you an opportunity to win more chips when you are ahead.

-Omaha Poker Strategy
+Small Ball Poker Strategy